 Cars are depreciating assets overall, but they actually present you with the potential to make money driving.
-I’m talking about more than just driving to and from work — I mean making extra cash with your car.
+We're talking about more than just driving to and from work — we mean making extra cash with your car.

 There have almost always been places hiring drivers, like pizza places and taxi services, but there are so many more ways to make money with your car.
 Having a reliable vehicle is key, but a clean driving record is also a must.
 With those things, you can earn hundreds of dollars extra each month with your car.

 10 Legit Ways to Make Money Driving in 2023

 Food delivery services are blowing up these days.
 Customers love the convenience and ease, and they’re willing to pay a premium for it.
 That’s good news if you want to make money driving because there is a growing list of food delivery services you can work for.

 Food delivery services have very similar driver requirements, including: